EDI tool

 }

-It is quite common for different trading partners to use variations of the standard EDI formats.
-In such cases, it is possible to create partner-specific schemas and generate a partner-specific Ballerina package for processing interactions with a particular partner.
+It is quite common for different trading partners to use variations of standard EDI formats.
+In such cases, it is possible to create partner-specific schemas and generate a partner-specific Ballerina package for processing interactions with the particular partner.

-Use the generated EDI package as a standalone REST service
+Using generated EDI libraries as standalone REST services

-The EDI package generated above can also be compiled into a JAR file (using the bal build command) and executed as a standalone Ballerina service that processes EDI files via a REST interface.
-This is useful for microservices environments where the EDI processing functionality can be deployed as a separate microservice.
+EDI libraries generated in the previous step can also be compiled into a jar file (using the bal build command) and executed (using the bal run command) as a standalone Ballerina service that processes EDI files via a REST interface.
+This is useful for microservice environments where the EDI processing functionality can be deployed as a separate microservice.

-For example, the citymart package generated above can be built and executed as a JAR file.
+For example, the "citymart" package generated in the above step can be built and executed as a jar file.
 Once executed, it will expose a REST service to work with X12 850, 810, 820, and 855 files.

-You can convert X12 850 EDI text to JSON using a cURL command, as shown below.
+Converting of X12 850 EDI text to JSON using the REST service

 --header 'Content-Type: text/plain' \

-The above REST call will return a JSON response, as shown below.
+The above REST call will return a JSON response like the below:

 {